novotnyr/git-mass/README.markdown

 Suppose that module contains 'dev' branch which has no changes against 'master'.
 In this case, it can be cleaned and removed.

+This command is useful when removing feature branches that have been not used:

+    ./git-mass cleanup-unchanged-branches master gl-0

 Hard Reset
 -----------